husarion/rosbot-demo-labyrinth/README.md

 ## Launch demo
 To run the demo you simply have to lunch 3 docker-compose files and then call ROS service to start it.
 When launching for the first time devices are not yet added to the Husarnet network so you have to do some dummy starts.
 Launch navigation and camera like showed below then shut them down.
 Next launch files in order below.

-When launching compose files for the first time building and pulling docker images may take a while.
+**NOTE** When launching compose files for the first time building and pulling docker images may take a while.
 ### Launch camera
 Go to your raspberry workspace and then:
 ```